-The subsidy program is both family-focused and centered around the child.
+The subsidy program, with the application number below for child care assistance, is both family-focused and centered around the child.
 It is also fairly flexible.
-Virginia will allow individuals and families the ability to choose any legally operating child or day care facility.
+Virginia will allow individuals, including single mothers and families the ability to choose any legally operating child or day care facility.
 Be sure that who you select has been screened and was found eligible to participate in the assistance program.

-Note there is often a waiting list to this government subsidy.
+Note there is often a waiting list to this free government subsidy due to demand.
 Those who are eligible tend to be the following.

 Even if you fall into one or more of those categories, there are other conditions that need to be met before the state will help pay your costs.
 They include income limits, the child needs to be under a certain age, and much more.

-Those who are interested can call CCAR in their county for more information or to apply.
-The phone number is 703-449-8484 or (804)-646-7407.
+Those who are interested can call CCAR in their county for more information of financial aid, daycare grants or free vouchers.
+Or they apply over the phone or in person.
+The phone number is 703-449-8484, 866-543-7852 or (804)-646-7407.
 Or you can apply online at their website.
 You can also navigate to the website in order to find an approved, quality child care provider to meet the needs of your family.
 They will be registered or licensed with the Virginia Department of Social Services.

 Related Content From Needhelppayingbills.com